Ford Fiesta Tuning tips

 Fast road cams offer one of the biggest performance gains as far as a bolt on part goes, but it is possible to ruin your ride by choosing the wrong profile.
-When pushing up the power you will need to pay attention to the fuelling.
+When pushing up the power you will need to pay attention to the fueling.
 More power needs more fuel.
-Using uprated injectors and a bigger capacity fuel pump deals with the fuelling issue.
+Using uprated injectors and a bigger capacity fuel pump deals with the fueling issue.

 Ford Fiesta intake and exhaust modifications.

 Let's move on to the engine intake and exhaust and ensure proper flow through the engine.
 The cone filters or 'Induction kits' can work well on turbo engines where you are running large 40% plus power gains (providing they are fitted with a suitable cold air feed or air box), for the smaller Fiesta engines or modestly modified ones you should go with a sports panel air filter made from a high flowing medium.

 Do not go with the biggest exhaust you can find this will slow up the exhaust flow rate - the best for power gains are usually between 1.5 to 2.5 inches.
 See our article on performance exhausts for details of the issue around large bore exhausts and how to choose the right size for your engine.